Mirage OS Logo

 opam install mirage

-Debian Stable (Buster) or Unstable (Sid)
+Debian Stable (Bookworm) or Unstable (Sid)

 This has the latest packages required in the base distribution, so just run: